Fazeel-AIML/Skin-Disease-Classification/README.md

 ## Usage

 1. **Train the Model**:
-   - Ensure you have your dataset organized into `melanoma` and `seborrheic` folders.
+   - If you want to train the model from scratch, ensure you have your dataset organized into `melanoma` and `seborrheic` folders.
    - Run the training script to train the CNN model:
      ```bash
      python train_model.py